This post may contain affiliate links, from which we earn an income.

 Is motorhome ownership for me?
 Should I buy a campervan?
 We’ll take an honest look at the pros and cons of owning a motorhome in UK and Europe, so you can decide whether motorhome or campervan ownership is right for you.

-If you’re thinking of taking the leap into motorhome ownership, then you’re in the right place to work out whether to go ahead or not.
+If you’re thinking of taking the leap, then you’re in the right place to work out whether to go ahead or not.
 After your house, your own motorhome is perhaps the biggest purchase you’ll make in your lifetime, so it’s really important that you get it right.

 The Pros & Cons of Having a Camper